 Land designated for industrial use is intended for activities that are predominately associated with the manufacturing, assembly, processing, or storage of products.
 Industrial land uses provides for a variety of intensities of use including heavy industry, light industry, and industrial park operations.
-Such uses shall be physically (wall, vegetation, etc.) or spatially (distance) buffered from adjacent land uses of lesser density or intensity of use.
+Industrial development should be located in areas with access to major transportation assets and other supporting infrastructure.
+The maximum intensity of industrial land use shall not exceed: